-The best part is that there are often multiple steps in each part of the funnel.
+The best part is that there are often multiple steps in each part of the sales funnel.
 What this means here is that when a user clicks one of the sales price points on the sales page, it takes them to a dynamically updated pricing page for the next step in the sequence.
 You can utilize these steps to test different price points on your sales page, while keeping your original sales funnel completely intact.
-It’s extremely easy to do, and the best part is you can continue just adding new steps in the funnel each time you’d want to start a new offer.
+It’s extremely easy to do in the Clickfunnels dashboard, and the best part is you can continue just adding new steps in the sales funnel each time you’d want to start a new offer.

 This is how the funnel currently works.
-Currently we want people to see the sales page first.
+Currently, we want people to see the sales page first.
 Once they pick the price point they want, they go to the corresponding order form.
-Once their order is complete, they will see the one time offer for Niche Pursuits Insider as a discount.
-If we wanted to, we could insert another step in the funnel here and offer a “downsell” to another product.
+Once their order is complete, they will see the one-time offer for Niche Pursuits Insider as a discount.
+If we wanted to, we could insert another step in the sales funnel here and offer a “down-sell” to another product.

 The funnel for Niche Pursuits Insider is similar to the Table Labs funnel.
 We have multiple steps for the sales process, and then we finally cap it off with the membership login and the membership page.
 These are the following steps below:

 - Optin (Lead Magnet for Certain Funnels)

 - Member Area

 The only thing that’s missing from this funnel right now is an upsell page for Table Labs.
 We may test this functionality in the future as many of our NPI members would like to take advantage of a long-term Table Labs license.